Heiken Ashi Strategy – Japanese Samurai Art

 Step #6: Take profit after we get a close below a previous bullish candle.

-A good Heiken Ashi trade setup will tend to run for much longer than a usual price action setup.
+A good Heiken Ashi trade setup will tend to run much longer than a usual price action setup.
 When we’re trading with Heiken Ashi candles, we really want to exploit this.
 It is important to keep our trades open for longer than normal.

 Because we’re using such a tight stop loss, we’re only going to need a small price movement to make a good profit on this trade.